-In the late 1800s Nelson’s inland areas were regarded as ‘a back of beyond’.1 Agriculture was difficult to establish due to isolation, rugged landscape and highly variable soils (with some very fertile pockets).
-The Riwaka and lower Motueka river floodplains were fertile, but the Moutere Basin hills and upper Motueka River valley were not.
+In the late 19th century Nelson’s inland areas were regarded as ‘a back of beyond’.1 Agriculture was difficult to establish due to isolation, rugged landscapes and highly variable soils (with some very fertile pockets).
+The Riwaka and lower Motueka river floodplains were fertile, but the Moutere Basin hills and upper Motueka valley were not.
 Swamps had to be drained and bush cleared before farms could be established.

 Land was originally divided into 50-acre (20-hectare) ‘suburban sections’, which were closer to the town, and 150-acre (60-hectare) ‘rural sections’.
-The smaller sections were intended to produce goods for the farmers and the local market, and the larger sections to produce export crops and cash.
-The lack of open grazing land meant that the Nelson region never had the large landholdings common in much of New Zealand in the late 1800s.
+The smaller sections were intended to produce goods for the farmers and the local market, and the larger sections crops for export.
+The lack of open grazing land meant that the Nelson region never had the large landholdings common in much of New Zealand in the late 19th century.

 Sheep and beef

 Pastoral production in the Nelson region was originally based on sheep and beef farming, with less land used for dairying.
 Wool and lamb prices were low and Nelson farmers struggled to get their stock to market.
 For decades drovers took sheep overland to the West Coast, Christchurch or Picton.
 A freezing works finally opened in Stoke in 1909.

 In 2000 a new $9 million plant was built on a site beside the original works, putting an end to its ‘rotten egg’ stench.
 The plant was one of Nelson's largest employers, with 220 staff.
 It processed around 700,000 lambs a year, and contributed around $60 million to the region’s economy in 2009, its centennial year.